hellstorm-software/Kult-Rising/readme.md

 - finished V. 1.0.0 of the GDD
 ---------------------------------------------------------

-the official website of sxlar wasteland
+the official website of sxlar wasteland<br>
 © 2021 Sxlar Wasteland.
 All rights reserved.<br>
 https://hellstorm-software.github.io/theGrid/